TimboKZ/Chonky/stories/02-Demos/01-File-Browser-demo.md

 -   Try dragging & dropping files.
 -   Try using search, by pressing the search button or `Ctrl+F`.
 -   Try sorting files using the `Sort` dropdown.
+-   Try toggling hidden files using the `Options` dropdown.

 You can find the full source code of the demo below [on GitHub](https://github.com/TimboKZ/Chonky/blob/1.x/stories/02-Demos/01-File-Browser-demo.stories.tsx).